Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 When starting new AWS machine instances via `ec2_admin` ({{< kbd >}}r{{</ kbd >}}), you first have to choose a _region_ to run the machines from, and an _availability zone_ for this region (optional).

-The `ec2_admin` needs to specify a _VPC/sub-net_ when starting machine instances, because VPN instances require such a sub-net. `ec2_admin` checks if there are multiple VPCs/subnets in the target region/availability zone and, if so, prompts the user to select the desired one.
+The `ec2_admin` checks if there are multiple _VPCs/subnets_ in the target region/availability zone and, if so, prompts the user to select the desired one.
 Otherwise it will chose the default sub-net.
+(Depending on your AWS configuration, you might not need to choose a VPC/subnet at all.)

 {{% note notitle %}}Note that choosing VPC and subnet is currently supported in interactive mode only.
 There is no command line option for this purpose yet.{{% /note %}}

-{{< TODO >}}subnet behavior default? is this correct? and when does the prompt show up?{{< /TODO >}}

 After that, you have to choose the _machine image (AMI)_ to use from the list of available AMIs.
 In this list, `ec2_admin` will display the AMI’s name tag (or, if no name tag is present, fall back to its description).

-You will then be prompted to pick an instance type.
+You will then be prompted to pick an _instance type_.
 The list contains all necessary info, including available memory and expected costs:

 ```dos
 Select the instance type to use for the new EC2 instances: